pubkeychain/pkc-protocol/README.md

 pkcp:d
 ```

 A grace period of 48 hrs is granted to re-enable the identity with a new public key.

-If the grace period is exceeded, any further keys are ignored.
+Any keys inscribed after the identity was irrevocably deprecated constitute a new and unrelated identity with no claim to the previously inscribed keys.

+### Decentralized trustless naming solution

+Once the controller creates an identity by inscribing a satoshi, they are automatically granted the use of the namespace derived by base26 encoding the cornerstone satoshi ordinal number (satoshi name).

+Since satoshis are numbered consecutively, this automatically makes all the names unique and no third party needs to take care of the naming conflicts.

+Since all names are comprised of only letters, dots can be used as spacers for better legibility, but are ignored otherwise.

+Identity management and trading are entirely in the hands of the identity controller.

+## Security considerations

+It is recommended that the controller is in fact the owner of the cornerstone satoshi.
+The controller needs to own the satoshi to inscribe it but then needs to take care to not sell it inadvertently.

+Any services interacting with these identities need to make sure that the controller provides proof of the corresponding private key.